-One question that we are asked on a regular basis is will my shutters offer complete blackout?
+One question that we are asked on a regular basis is how much light do shutters block out?

-Even blackout fabrics and specific blackout blinds do actually allow some light to penetrate the room as it will come in around the sides or through cord holes.
+Even blackout fabrics and specific blackout blinds may actually allow some light to penetrate the room as it will come in around the sides or through cord holes.

 Blackout plantation shutters

 Plantation shutters will allow light seep between louvres and also between the panel and the frame.
 However, this is often less light than other conventional window dressings and most clients will be pleasantly surprised at the increase in darkness which can be quite dramatic.

 For those that do need near darkness, or for those who need to sleep in a bedroom during the day such as shift workers or babies, there are four light blocking solutions including: